Apple Varieties

 First Kiss

-An early variety from the U of M typically ready in mid to late August.
-This medium sized bright red fruit has a very crisp texture, decent juice content, and sweet flavor.
-Great eating apple.
+An early variety from the U of M is typically ready in mid to late August.
+This medium-sized bright red fruit has a very crisp texture, decent juice content, and sweet flavor.
+Great eating apples.

 Paula Red

-Very similar to the well known McIntosh this is a late august variety.
-It features a dusty darker skin with light spots.
+Very similar to the well-known McIntosh this is a late August variety.
+It features dusty darker skin with light spots.
 It is a soft apple with a sweet flavor great for eating and a favorite for applesauce.

 Zestar